 In order to succinctly comment on some of the books that I’ve either read before I started blogging or that I feel that I should talk about more often, I decided to write a three-part series of posts about three books whose covers are predominantly yellow, blue or red.
 Besides their covers being dominated by a primary colour, these books just have one more thing in common – they still have a place on my shelves.

 This third and last instalment is all about the colour red.
 Or it was supposed to be.
-Unfortunately, when I came up with the idea for this series of posts, I didn’t realise that I had already written about almost all of the books on my shelves whose covers are predominantly red in depth, since they are mostly recent reads.
+Unfortunately, when I came up with the idea for this series of posts, I didn’t realise that I had already written in depth about almost all of the books on my shelves whose covers are predominantly red, since they are mostly recent reads.
 So, as you can see from the picture above, I’m slightly cheating.
 Two of the books have white covers.
 But, in my defence, it’s the elements in red that stand out.

 Amor de Perdição (Love of Perdition) by Camilo Castelo Branco